-Contacts seem like such a simple and natural corrective lens option for so many people -- but this isn't necessarily the case.
-If you have a particular refractive error, eye condition or general health issue that falls into the "hard to fit" category, ordinary contacts may not be able to correct your vision accurately, safely or comfortably.
-Fortunately, Best Eyecare Associates can answer your need for specialized contact lenses in Thornton or Brighton.
+Contacts seem like such a simple and natural corrective lens option for so many people — but this isn’t necessarily the case.
+If you have a particular refractive error, eye condition or general health issue that falls into the “hard to fit” category, ordinary contacts may not be able to correct your vision accurately, safely or comfortably.
+Fortunately, Best Eyecare Associates can answer your need for specialized contact lenses.
 Our eye doctor, Dr. Christine Best, can examine your situation and provide you with the right options.

-While some of these conditions used to mean you were stuck with wearing eyeglasses, these days you can get specialty contact lenses in Thornton to address almost any situation or concern.
-Once out optometrist in Thornton has performed the necessary contact lens exam and discussed any special optical or medical complications you may have, you'll be guided toward specific types of specialty contacts for your hard to fit condition.
+While some of these conditions used to mean you were stuck with wearing eyeglasses, these days you can get specialty contact lenses to address almost any situation or concern.
+Once Dr. Best has performed the necessary contact lens exam and discussed any special optical or medical complications you may have, you’ll be guided toward specific types of specialty contacts for your hard to fit condition.
 These may include:

-Monovision contacts, which correct for a difference distance field in each eye (for presbyopia patients who prefer them to multifocals)
+- Monovision contacts, which correct for a different distance field in each eye (for presbyopia patients who prefer them to multifocals)